 Pockets of Life

-Minutes after a flash food has passed, waterpockets teem with fairy shrimp and other small living things, hatched from waiting eggs.
+Minutes after a flash flood has passed, water pockets teem with fairy shrimp and other small living things, hatched from waiting eggs.
 Some fairy shrimp become adults in less than a week, racing against the sure evaporation of their world.
 Swimming on their backs, propelled by scores of leaflike appendages that are also used for breathing and feeding, these tiny crustaceans writhe and mate.
 When the pool dries, the bed is strewn with corpses.
 But eggs lie dormant–sometimes for years–until water comes again.

 All this activity attracts salamanders, snakes, birds, badgers, coyotes, and other creatures that feed on the fleeting banquets and slake their thirst.
-Humans, too, are drawn to waterpockets, although the experience of drinking from one is not always pleasant.
-“We often had to sip our water through nearly clenched teeth in order to strain out either insects or coarse sediment,” wrote Bob Hewitt, who explored southern Utah on horseback about 1940.
+Humans, too, are drawn to water pockets, although the experience of drinking from one is not always pleasant.
+"We often had to sip our water through nearly clenched teeth in order to strain out either insects or coarse sediment," wrote Bob Hewitt, who explored southern Utah on horseback about 1940.
 Distasteful though inhabited water may be, the alternative is worse.
-Clear water devoid of any life may well be laced with either of two poisons, arsenic and selenium.
-For selenium, at least, nature has provided a warning sigh: the yellow-flowered prince’s plume.
-It’s bright, feathery flower spikes are seen only where selenium is present.
+Clearwater devoid of any life may well be laced with either of two poisons, arsenic, and selenium.
+For selenium, at least, nature has provided a warning sign: the yellow-flowered prince's plume.
+It's bright, feathery flower spikes are seen only where selenium is present.
 Because its tissues concentrate the deadly element, the plant is even more poisonous to eat than the water is to drink.
 Cooking negates the poison, however, and Indians ate the plant regularly.

 Check out our article on Cathedral Valley in Capitol Reef.